 How much does it cost to insure a holiday home?

 The cost of holiday home insurance will vary from property to property.
-Your insurance provider will take several factors into consideration, such as size, location, how often it's occupied and the value of the property and contents within it.
+Your insurance provider will take several factors into consideration, such as size, location, how often it's occupied, and the value of the property and contents within it.

 When considering how much you want to charge for your holiday rental to guests, it's important to take into account running costs, a mortgage if you have one and your insurance premiums.